enanselmi/terraform-base-infrastructure/README.md

 # Base Infrastructure for AWS

-    The above code is meant to use in us-east-1 region
+    The above code is meant to use in the us-east-1 region.